tc39/notes/es7/2016-07/jul-27.md

 MM: The idea that an initializer does a Set(), but a const does a DefinePropertyOrThrow() is just (confusing?)

 MM: We already have in ES6 practice for how to initialize objects imperatively, with `this.textValue = "asdf"` inside the constructor.
 That's imperative, that does a Set(), it has all the properties that Yehuda is advocating.
-Any proposal that adds new syntax should, to justify the cost of the new syntax, it should have less overlap with something you can easily say already.
+Any proposal that adds new syntax should, to justify the cost of the new syntax, have less overlap with something you can easily say already.

 ```js